 (a) Golf Cars may be operated by anyone sixteen (16) years of age and older, providing the person has a valid driver’s license.

-(b) Privately owned cars are not permitted on Club premises.
+(b) Privately owned cars are permitted on Club premises with the payment of a trail fee.

 (c) Members are liable for any personal injury or property damage that results from the use of a car owned or checked out in their name.
 Members are further liable for any damage to or loss of cars and must pay all repair costs necessitated by their use of a car.